-White flippered penguins are only found in the Canterbury region of New Zealand and are different due to their colouration and behaviour compared to other variants of Little penguins.
+White flippered penguins are only found in the Canterbury region of New Zealand and are different in their colouration, and also behaviour, in comparison to other variants of Little penguins.

-Over time White flippered penguins have adapted to Canterbury’s coastal colours, glacial silt which comes down from the southern Alps in our rivers ends up in the ocean around Banks peninsula and makes our water a turquoise blue colour.
+Over time White flippered penguins have adapted to Canterbury’s coastal waters.
+The glacial silt which comes down from the southern Alps in our rivers ends up in the ocean around Banks peninsula and makes our water a turquoise blue colour.
 Penguins over time adapted a lighter coloration to match these unique waters.

 White flippered penguins are a beautiful turquoise blue colour when they first fledge at about 7 to 8 weeks old, they have totally lost their baby fluff and have their new waterproof feathers and are ready to go to sea for the first time.